Things to Do When Visiting Appleton Wisconsin

 The show creates quite a buzz on the street in the area cities.
 TV and radio broadcast daily.
 Local businesses really amp up their services in preparation for crowds arriving.
 The EAA AirVenture fly-in has a large economic impact to the Oshkosh area as well as the entire state of Wisconsin.

 If you would like to learn more about the EAA AirVenture schedule for this year, how to buy your tickets or join EAA, what air shows are being featured, or any other helpful trip planning tips,visit their official website: www.eaa.org/en/airventure

 We look forward to hosting our many EAA guests annually.
 We are very pleased that the Franklin Street Inn Bed and Breakfast, Appleton, Wisconsin is located only 2 blocks from the shuttle stop that runs to and from the EAA grounds in Oshkosh.
 Our full home-cooked breakfast is served each morning at 7 a.m. this week so guests can make it to the grounds which open at 8 a.m.

 See you in July for this fun and educational week!
 The world’s finest aerobatic performers put on jaw-dropping displays every year.
 When the sun goes down, night activities include concerts, feature films, and special programs.
 You can even see Oshkosh by air if you take a ride in some very unique aircraft.
 Only in Oshkosh will you live seven straight days of aerobatics, history, music, camaraderie, and much, much more!

 Let Us Make Your Game Day Experience Special

-Complimentary Early/Late Check-in or Out To Our Packer Fans (Website Rate $25. per hr. - NOW COMPLIMENTARY to help make your game day plans The Best Ever.
+Complimentary Early/Late Check-in or Out To Our Packer Fans when available (Website Rate $25. per hr. - COMPLIMENTARY to help make your game day plans The Best Ever.
 We are on your team!)
 Ask about the shuttle from Appleton to Lambeau Field.